joemoose/dungeoneers.d20/docs/appendix-a-reference.md

 Players go before their opponents in the second and all subsequent rounds.

+All players declare their intended actions before resolving the effects.

 ### Attacks

 **Attacks always hit**.
-Roll weapon damage +modifier and deal that much damage to an opponent, minus armor rating.
+Roll weapon damage +attribute modifier and deal that much damage to an opponent, minus armor rating.

 - **Critical Hit**: A maximum damage roll ignores all armor.
 - **Enhanced**: Roll an extra d12 damage die, take best.